 According to the IRS, all monies sent to this account are considered missions funds.
 Monies given by donors and designated for missions ministry of an individual are not personal funds, but missions funds.

-Five percent of all offerings processed and/or received through AGWM will be reserved for the AGWM General Emergency Fund in accordance with the General Council Bylaws, Article XVII, Section 9., e., 1997.
+Seven percent of all offerings processed and/or received through AGWM will be reserved for the AGWM General Emergency Fund in accordance with the General Council Bylaws, Article XVII, Section 9., e., 1997.

 Use of Funds

 Funds may only be used for direct fares to and from the field, plus on-field travel, living and ministry expenses.
 Additional stops for sightseeing and shopping are personal expenses.
 In accordance with IRS rules, only locations of invitation for official ministry or required stopover points (due to air travel schedule) will be considered legitimate for financial reimbursement from the account.
 A travel reimbursement or advance will be made only after official approval of trip and only as funds are available in the account.